Eligibility of applicants

 Application and its appendices:

-Please read the admission instructions carefully before filling in the online application form.
-After reading the instructions and having all the documents ready, register to the online application system, fill in the application, attach all the required documents and send it.
+- Electronic application form (Please read the admission instructions carefully before filling in the online application form.
+After reading the instructions and having all the documents ready, register to the online application system, fill in the application, attach all the required documents and send it.)

-The following appendices are required to be attached with the application, both if using the e-application form (in pdf, downloaded to the e-application form) or if returning the application form in paper/scanned.
+- The following appendices are required to be attached with the application (in pdf, downloaded to the e-application form)

 - including a list of publications and an account of other scientific activity; Remember to update you CV so that the information there does not conflict with your funding source!